keepaliveit-staging/staging.keepaliveit.co.uk/_services/software-consultancy.markdown

 ## Software & Software Development Consultancy Services for Businesses
 In the modern technology focused era that we live in, having robust & functioning software implemented and [operating on appropriate infrastructure](/it-operations-consultancy) should be an essential requirement for the operation of any business.

 Overall, high quality Software <a href="/benefits-of-it/increased-productivity">enhances employee productivity</a>, improves company operations, and promotes business growth.
 Some companies certainly wouldn't be as successful as they are today without the quality software that they've implemented & adopted over time.
-Efficient Software has enabled companies to streamline their internal & external business processes to grow as a company by employing more staff and generate greater profits.
+Efficient Software has enabled companies to streamline their internal & external business processes to grow as a company by employing more staff and to sell better quality products or services, leading to generating greater profits in the long run.

 ### What are the implications of businesses not utilising Software & Software Development Consultancy services?
 Implementing software without following suitable processes, or without understanding its capabilities & limitations can be catastrophic for a business.
 Such catastrophes could include seeing system errors in production environments, facing system downtime, or facing data leaks & data breaches.
 In more severe cases, mis-configured or untested software can lead to bad publicity, loss of profits, expensive lawsuits, death to humans/animals, or closure of a company altogether.

 We're here to help mitigate such risks by offering high quality Software & Software Development Consultancy services that'll enhance the way software is used within businesses.
-Our tailored packages will yield positive Return On Investment (ROI) opportunities for businesses over time, in addition to save time for you as a business to focus on your core business objectives, without having to even think about I.T as it can all be managed by us.
+Our tailored packages will yield positive Return On Investment (ROI) opportunities for businesses over time, in addition to save time for you as a business to focus on your core business objectives, without you even have to think about I.T systems.

 <h3>Typical use cases for using our Software & Software Development Consultancy Services</h3>
 Whether you’re a small business who needs help designing & setting up a small Local Area Network (LAN), a medium sized company who wants to start selling a new range of products online via an in-house developed e-commerce platform, or a FTSE 100 company who requires expertise advice with a Cloud migration strategy; Keep-Alive I.T is available to offer a helping hand with your software queries, no matter the size of your company, or the complexity of your requirements.